We aim to build a world-class team. This page goes through processes for internal teams and candidates to help support that goal.

 - There is no cap on the number of referrals an employee can make.
 All rewards

 - If two or more employees refer the same candidate, only the first referrer

-- Referrers are still eligible for rewards even if a candidate is hired at a later time or gets hired for another position.
+- Referrers are still eligible for rewards even if a candidate is hired at a

-- Reward will be paid 6 weeks after the candidate starts at the company and
+- The reward will be paid 6 weeks after the candidate starts at the company and

 Process for recording candidate scores

 Each team member should enter their feedback into

 minutes at the next Strategy call to discuss the feedback synchronously.
 In

 - All team members who participate in the interview process should have

 - All feedback must be added as a Scorecard at the end.
 The reviewer should note

 questions.
-Cite specifics in order to help with your memory and help the manager and
+Cite specifics to help with your memory and help the manager and

 - All Scorecards are summarized with a 4-point rubric, interpreted as follows: